-Since I am running a self-hosted Git server, using the powerful software Gitea, and want to use travis-ci.org for CI I need to mirror my repositories to GitHub because Travis does not support self-hosted Git.
+Since I am running a self-hosted Git server, using the powerful software Gitea, and want to use Travis CI I need to mirror my repositories to GitHub because Travis does not support self-hosted Git.
 Since I couldn't find an easy and short documentation on how to do this I decided to hack this myself.

 Here I show how I did this very easily.

-- A HTTP(S) interface for accesing your repository from GitHub like https://git.unixpeople.org/hanez/helloworld.git
+- A HTTP(S) interface for accesing your repository from GitHub like https://git.unixpeople.org/hanez/helloworld.git (needed to import the project to GitHub)

 - A GitHub account

-Import repository to your GitHub account
+Import the repository to your GitHub account

 Become user "git" on your Git server